aadarshpp/CS50x/Week 0 - Scratch/README.md

 This is a visual puzzle game built using [Scratch](https://scratch.mit.edu/) as part of CS50x.

-**Objective:** Rotate and drag all the puzzle pieces into their correct positions to complete the image.
+**Objective:** Drag all the puzzle pieces into their correct positions and rotate them to their correct orientation to complete the image.

 ### Features